Oneplace.com

 William: I'm going to have to have a little talk with Slippers.
 This used to be a respectable place, but now he's letting all sorts of riff-raff in.

-Slade: The only riff-raff I see is standing in front of me, William.
+Slade: The only riff-raff I see is you standing in front of me, William.
 Now get out of my way before I knock you out of my way.

 William: You'll try!

-Slippers: Break it up!
-Break it up!
-What clobbered both of you?
-You saw him, Slippers.
+William: You saw him, Slippers.
 He started it.
 He jumped me first.
 Everyone saw him.

-Slippers: Get out of here, Slade.
+Slade: That's a lie.
+Get out of here, Slade.
 I was minding my own business.
-You heard me.
-Take a swim, cool off.

 Slade: Yeah, sure, fine.
 I don't want any trouble.